 1. Use an HD wallet

 HD is short for Hierarchical Deterministic.
 Of course, these words mean nothing to you, so let’s put it this way: A HD wallet is a wallet that generates any number of public addresses you can use to receive bitcoins.
 It uses a single 12-word master seed key which means that you can use the same private key to access the funds of multiple bitcoin addresses.
 It’s like having a single password for multiple bank accounts.
+Examples are Ledger Nano S, Electrum and Trezor.
 This dramatically improves your privacy because it makes tracking the transaction activity and the total balance you have on the blockchain almost impossible, simply because all of this information is distributed on these different addresses that cannot be linked to each other, or to you.
 For this reason, it’s recommended that you spend a small amount of additional money to acquire a hard wallet like Ledger Nano S, MyCelium or Trezor.
 All of them are HD wallets with simple and user-friendly interface.
-You can also use the electrum wallet in conjunction with your hard wallets for an additional layer of safety.
+You can also use the Electrum wallet in conjunction with your hard wallets for an additional layer of safety.

 2. Generate new paper wallets on bitadress.org